 Yale College urges all members of the faculty to make themselves available to advise students.

-Beginning with the Class of 2021, students will have the option of remaining with their college adviser during the sophomore year or, at their discretion, elect a new college adviser—a faculty member— in their second term of study at Yale.
+First-year students have the option of remaining with their college adviser through the sophomore year or, at their discretion, electing a new college adviser—a faculty member—as early as their second term of study at Yale.
 College advisers may thus serve from between one and four terms.
-The college advising system was introduced in fall 2017 to broaden the scope of advising, shifting it toward more holistic, whole-person guidance for our students, and away from more transactional conversations.
-Additional information about the college advising system may be found on the Advising Resources Website.

-Refer to Advising Resources for more information on first-year and sophomore advising, or contact Assistant Dean Risa Sodi, the Director of Advising and Special Programs.
+Refer to Advising Resources Website for more information on college advising or contact Assistant Dean Risa Sodi, the Director of Advising and Special Programs.
 Contact the residential college dean or head of your college if you are interested in becoming a college adviser.